randyrossi/bmc64/docs/BUILDING.md

         ./build_sdcard.sh pi3 --machine vic20

+#### KASAN memory debugging

 For a KASAN diagnostic build, set `KASAN_ENABLED = 1` in Circle's `Config.mk` before running the script, or pass `--kasan`.
 The script preserves an enabled setting when it regenerates Circle's configuration.

 For a build with the storage I/O instrumentation (SD/FatFs counters, the "I/O Statistics" menu screen, the raw-device benchmark, and boot/shutdown counter dumps to `/bmc64.log`), pass `--io-stats`.
 It is compiled out entirely by default. `--kasan` and `--io-stats` are also accepted directly by `make_all.sh`, e.g. `./make_all.sh pi3 --io-stats`.

+#### IO performance metrics

 If you build with the individual scripts rather than `build_sdcard.sh`, pass `--io-stats` to **both** `make_all.sh` and `make_machines.sh` (e.g. `./make_all.sh pi3 --io-stats` then `./make_machines.sh pi3 --io-stats`) — `make_machines.sh` rebuilds the common library and the per-machine kernels, so it needs the flag too.

+#### General performance metrics

 For a build with the frame-budget and audio performance instrumentation, pass `--perf-stats`.
 Every 10 seconds it prints one `[perf] {...}` line to `/bmc64.log` and the serial console (enable one of them in `cmdline.txt`) describing how much of each frame's time budget the emulator used, missed vertical blanks and the audio buffer level.
 It is compiled out entirely by default and can be combined with `--io-stats`.
 As with `--io-stats`, pass `--perf-stats` to **both** `make_all.sh` and `make_machines.sh` when using the individual scripts; `make_all.sh` is also what passes it into the VICE build.
-See [PERFORMANCE_TEST_PLAN.md](architecture/PERFORMANCE_TEST_PLAN.md) and `tools/perftest/`. `build_sdcard.sh --perf-stats` also copies the test workloads from `tools/perftest/` into `prg/` on the staged card.
+See [tools/perftest/README.md](../tools/perftest/README.md) for how to capture and read the report. `build_sdcard.sh --perf-stats` also copies the test workloads from `tools/perftest/` into `prg/` on the staged card.
 It currently instruments the VICE-based machines only, not Plus4Emu.

 ----
 ## Resources